OUR FAITH JOURNEY

 Faith Journey FAQs

-- Uniting as a community to pray for the resources we need to accomplish all God has called us to do
+- Pray together – unite in prayer for the resources we need to accomplish all God has called us to do

-- Actively focusing on celebrating what God is doing through and in us
+- Celebrate together – actively focus on celebrating what God is doing through and in us

 We have committed to this faith journey as an act of obedience to God’s specific call on us at this time.